amitxv/PC-Tuning/docs/post-install.md

 There are several methods to set affinities for processes.
 One of which is Task Manager but only persists until the process is closed.
 A more popular and permanent solution is [Process Lasso](https://bitsum.com) which allows the configuration to be saved, however a process must run continually in the background which introduces minor overhead.
 To work around this, you can simply launch the application with a specified CPU affinity which eliminates the requirement of programs such as Process Lasso for affinity management.

 - Use the [CPU Affinity Mask Calculator](https://bitsum.com/tools/cpu-affinity-calculator) to determine the desired hexal affinity bitmask.
 As an example, the command below starts ``notepad.exe`` with an affinity of CPU 1 and CPU 2 which will reflect in Task Manager.
-This command can be placed in a batch script for easy access
+This command can be placed in a batch script for easy access and must be used each time to start the desired application with the specified affinity

     ```bat
     start /affinity 0x6 notepad.exe